Eddie Guardado

-His common nickname is "Everyday Eddie", a testament to his durable arm during his first stint with the Twins.
-Over Eddie's career, he appeared in 908 games.
-Only 22 other pitchers have appeared in more games.
+Guardado was the Twins bullpen coach from 2015 to 2018.
+He has worked as a special assistant to the general manager for the Angels since 2023, serving as the bullpen coach in September 2025.

-Professional career
+Playing career

 Minnesota Twins

+The Minnesota Twins selected Guardado in the 21st round (570th overall) of the 1990 MLB draft out of San Joaquin Delta College in Stockton, California.
+He signed, forgoing a letter of intent to play college baseball for the Cal State Fullerton Titans.

-Guardado was drafted by the Minnesota Twins in the 21st round (570th overall) of the 1990 Major League Baseball draft.
-For several years, the Twins attempted to use Guardado as a starter, but in 1996, he was converted exclusively to a relief pitcher and did not start another Major League game.
-That season, he led the majors in games pitched with 83.
+Guardado made his MLB debut with the Twins in June 1993.
+The Twins attempted to use Guardado as a starter, but in 1996, he was converted exclusively to a relief pitcher and did not start another major league game.
+That season, he tied for the major league lead with 83 games pitched.
 In September 2001, Guardado became the Twins' closer, replacing LaTroy Hawkins.
-In 2002, he broke Rick Aguilera's 11-year-old Twins team record for games saved, saving 45 games.
-He followed that up with 41 saves in 2003.
+In 2002, Guardado broke Rick Aguilera's 11-year-old franchise record with 45 saves, which led the AL. He earned a save in Game 1 of the AL Division Series (ALDS) and closed out Game 5 of the series, allowing a three-run home run to Mark Ellis in the win.
+He earned a save in Game 1 of the AL Championship Series.
+Guardado followed that up with 41 saves in 2003 and was named to his second consecutive MLB All-Star Game.
+He made his final postseason appearance, earning a save in Game 1 of the ALDS.
 After that season, he became a free agent.

 Seattle Mariners

-On December 9, 2003, Guardado signed a one-year contract with the Seattle Mariners worth a guaranteed $13 million.
-The deal also included player and team options for the 2005 and 2006 seasons.
-In 2004, Guardado saved 18 games and posted a 2.78 earned run average in 41 appearances, but suffered a torn rotator cuff and missed the last two months of the season.
-In 2005, he set the Mariners' record for consecutive saves at 27, which was later broken by J. J. Putz.
-On May 4, 2006, after three blown saves in less than three weeks, Guardado was temporarily removed from the closer role with the Mariners.
-Manager Mike Hargrove stated, "We're just trying to get him to step back from the edge a little bit, get himself going a little bit so we can get him back out there again and be the closer like we know he can."
+On December 9, 2003, Guardado signed a one-year, $13 million contract with the Seattle Mariners.
+The deal also included player and team options for 2005 and 2006.
+In 2004, Guardado saved 18 games and had a 2.78 earned run average in 41 appearances but suffered a torn rotator cuff and missed the last two months of the season.
+In 2005, he set the Mariners' record with 27 consecutive saves, later broken by J. J. Putz.
+On May 4, 2006, after three blown saves in fewer than three weeks, Guardado was temporarily removed from the closer role.
+Manager Mike Hargrove said, "We're just trying to get him to step back from the edge a little bit, get himself going a little bit so we can get him back out there again and be the closer like we know he can."